nccgroup/asatools/tutorial.md

 ```
 configure: shows all the options we already defined.
 For now we keep going
-Start: starts the firewall as if we unplug/replug the firewall.
+Start: starts the firewall as if we unplug/replug the firewall
-Console: starts a console as if we use a serial cable with a real firewall.
-This console does not seem to work actually.
-That is why we removed "-nographic" previously.
+Console: open a console as if we use a serial cable with a real firewall.
+Does not apply to us as we removed `-nographic`.
+The console will automatically open when we start the firewall and closing the console will switch off the firewall too
 ```

 Let's start the firewall with "Start".
 You should get GNU GRUB asking you to